vaishnavibuke/Investment-calculator/README.md

 # 💰 Investment Calculator

-A simple React app to help you visualize compound interest and investment growth over time.
+A React app to help you visualize compound interest and investment growth over time.

 ## 📌 Description